Skip to content

 For general K8s and Inspect sandbox debugging, see the Debugging K8s Sandboxes guide.

-A good starting point to most issues is to capture the output of the Python logging module at SANDBOX level.
-See the SANDBOX log level section.
+A good starting point to many issues is to view the TRACE-level logs written by Inspect.
+See the TRACE log level section.

 I'm seeing "Helm install: context deadline exceeded" errors